Color Measurement: Explaining Color Space and Gamut

 Color Measurements with Admesy

 Admesy is one of the leading manufacturers of optical devices for color measurements of leading-edge display technologies.
 We supply an extensive range of spectrometers and colorimeters capable of analyzing the chromatic output of an entire display as well as distinct pigments on the surface.
-Each of the Prometheus, Neo and Hera series measuring instruments is suitable for performing chromatic analysis of display architectures.
+Each of the Prometheus and Neo series measuring instruments is suitable for performing chromatic analysis of display architectures.